Departure Time Choice Models in Urban Transportation Systems Based on Mean Field Games: Mean Field Games Framework

-To analyze the cost function (\ref{eq: MFGs-cost function}) and determine the equilibrium behavior of travellers, we should first find the relation between the travel time function $T$ and the in-flow measure $F$, i.e., the relation between the travel time of a player and others' departures.
+To be more specific, assuming $F$ is known, each player tries to choose his departure time $t_d$ by minimizing (\ref{eq: MFGs-cost function})\footnote{Obviously, each player knows his trip length $x$ and desired arrival time $t_a$.}.
+Towards this end, we should first state the travel time of a player with departure time $t_d$ and trip length $x$, i.e., $T(t_d,x)$, in terms of the in-flow measure $F$.
+That means, we want to find the relation between the travel time of a player and others' departures and trip lengths.